mohammed-shakir/h3-spatial-cache/docs/SCENARIOS.md

 1. Query comes in, and H3 cells are computed.

 2. For each cell:
    - Update exp-decay hotness.
    - The decider checks the new score.

 3. Decider chooses:
    - Keep same resolution or switch to a different one.
-    - Cache or bypass.
+   - Cache behaviour:
+     - `fill` (use cache + possibly write),
+     - `bypass` (go straight to GeoServer),
+     - `serve_only_if_fresh` (serve from cache only if it is fresh; else 412).
-    - TTL length (e.g. 30s vs 5min).
+   - TTL length (e.g. cold vs warm vs hot tier).

-4. Cache keys and TTLs are chosen according to these decisions.
+4. Cache keys and TTLs are chosen according to these decisions, and both the feature store and cell index entries use the selected TTL when written.

 5. Cache and metrics reflect these choices.